MonamKhalid11/Gerekli/docs/en/push_notifications.md

 # Configuring Android
 1. You need to register on firebase.google.com and create a project.
 2. In the project, create a new application for android.
-Specify bundleId (com.simtech.multivendor) as the name
+Specify bundleId (com.simtech.multivendor.mk) as the name
 3. Click next, download the google-services.json file and save it to android/app
 4. Go to the settings of the application in the Cloud messaging tab and copy the "Outdated Server Key"
 5. Test the sending